 All credit transfer requests are evaluated after we have received your final, official transcript from your College or University.
 Evaluations are made on a case-by-case basis.

-The Office of Financial Aid provides a useful Cost of Attendance calculation that is updated every year.
+The Office of Financial Aid provides a useful Cost of Attendance calculation that is updated every year in June.
 This calculation includes an estimate of a typical student's living and miscellaneous expenses for one year in addition to tuition and fees.

 Requirements for Michigan Residency are very specific.
-Please review the information available on the Registrar's website to evaluate your specific situation.
+Please review the Residency Guidelines on the Registrar's website to evaluate your specific situation.

-Yes, merit-based scholarships are renewable, contingent upon a student’s continued good academic performance (a 3.2 GPA) and participation in ensembles as required by the degree program and scholarship offer.
+Merit-based scholarships are renewable, contingent upon a student’s continued academic excellence (3.2 GPA) and participation in ensembles as noted in the scholarship offer.

-Students interested in applying for need-based financial aid must fill out the Free Application for Federal Student Aid (FAFSA) and submit it to the federal processor between January 1 and February 15 to be considered for all need-based federal and state aid programs.
-Be sure to use UM’s Federal School Code: 002325.
+Students interested in applying for need-based financial aid must fill out the Free Application for Federal Student Aid (FAFSA) and submit it between January 1 and March 15 to be considered for all need-based federal and state aid programs.
+Be sure to use U-M’s Federal School Code 002325.

-In addition, entering freshmen must complete the College Scholarship Service (CSS) Financial Aid PROFILE to apply for all need-based University grants and scholarships.
-Be sure to list UM’s CSS Code: 1839.
+Entering freshmen should also complete the College Scholarship Service (CSS) Financial Aid Profile to be considered for all need-based University grants and scholarships.
+Be sure to list U-M’s CSS Code 1839.

-Finally, students and parents must submit copies of their 2011 tax returns to the Office of Financial Aid after the student has been admitted.
+Finally, students and parents must submit copies of their current tax returns to the Office of Financial Aid after the student has been admitted.

 All Rackham graduate students must submit an Application for Financial Award form, which they will receive with their admission letter from the School of Music, Theatre & Dance.
-Incoming MM or Specialist degree students are considered if a position is unfilled by a Rackham student.
+Incoming MM and Specialist students are considered but preference is given to Doctoral-level students.

 U-M Photo Services